The baby expo and doula marketing: Tips for your doula booth and baby fairs

 Keep two chairs on hand so visitors can sit for a short chat or rest (or to feed their little one).
 Comfort encourages connection—and conversations are where trust begins.

-Make sure they have something to remember you by
+Make sure they have something to remember your doula business by

 A stack of business cards is a smart way to make sure they have something to take home to remember you by, but even better is if you can gather their emails.
 Consider a free giveaway they can sign up for at the table, or a QR code on the back of your business cards that will take them to a bonus offer on your website – a giveaway or perhaps a discount for fair attendees.